Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 %}

 **Challenges of manual Visual Testing:-**
-Imagine you need to test your application on:
+Imagine you need to test your app on:

 - 5 operating systems: windows, MacOS, Android, iOS, and Chrome
 - 5 popular browsers: chrome, Firefox, Internet Explorer (Windows only), Microsoft Edge (Windows Only), and Safari (Mac only)